 Obituaries detail the death of an individual.
 Obituaries provide the deceased name, date of death and disposition of remains.
 Informative obituaries detail cause and place of death, list of survivors and their relationship to the deceased, biographical facts, employment, social activities and whether the person was a member of a faith community.
 Obituaries, death, burial and funeral notices along with memorials and notices of thanks from the family may contain any, all or none of the facts about the deceased.
-The two major obituary resources are Denver Obituary Project from the Denver Public Library and the Colorado Obituary Project from the Colorado Genealogical Society.
+The two major obituary resources are the Denver Obituary Project from the Denver Public Library and the Colorado Obituary Project from the Colorado Genealogical Society.
+Read about how to find and order a Denver obituary.

 Cemeteries are the final resting place for many Coloradans.
 For our purposes we have included single burial sites, family and community graveyards and urban memorial gardens.